 Problem #1 A Company Doesn’t Meet My Expectations

-Finding the outsourcing company that perfectly meets your expectations is not for the faint of heart.
-It's always a two-player game, you – a startup founder and us – a prospect partner.
+Finding the outsourcing company that perfectly meets your expectations isa tall order.
+It's always a two-player game, you – a startup founder and us – a prospective partner.
 One side may have one vision, and another has a different one.

 Why does the problem arise?
-Poor communication at the pre-sales stage, unclear agreements, or a lack of ones.
+Poor communication at the pre-sales stage, unclear agreements, or a lack of one.

 How to solve it?
 To avoid such outsourcing issues you should define criteria you value and create a score table.
 Send a similar request for proposal and evaluate each company.

 We at Uptech practice pre-sales meetings where we discuss the expectations about the following: